Skip to content

 For Men

-• Abstain from Ejaculation: Avoid ejaculation for 2-5 days before a semen analysis to ensure optimal sperm count.
+• Abstain from ejaculation for 2-5 days before semen analysis for optimal sample quality.

 For Women